mabujo/Automatic-DNS-Prefetch/readme.txt

 This means that when the browser comes to download an external script or stylesheet, it already has looked up the DNS record for the external domain, and can proceed immediately to downloading the script, saving latency during loading of external resources.

+You can read more about this technique in the [Chromium document](https://www.chromium.org/developers/design-documents/dns-prefetching).

 == Installation ==

 Installing "Automatic DNS Prefetch" can be done either by searching for "Automatic DNS Prefetch" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps: